kirenz/ds-python/_sources/docs/data.md

 df.isnull().sum() * 100 / len(df)
 ```

-We cover this topic in the section [](section:data:preprocessing-pipeline).
+We cover this topic in the section about [preprocessing pipelines](section:data:preprocessing-pipeline).

 ### Outlier and novelty detection